-Put the iris.key license in the same directory.
+Put the iris.key license in ./install directory.

 Regarding the Iris docker image, you can either download from Intersystems or use a docker hub repository: